 Take Baby Steps

-Kids aren’t going to be outdoor experts in one day, and that’s okay!
+Kids aren’t going to be outdoor experts in one day, and that’s OK!
 Take your time and patiently encourage children to want to be outside by starting out small.
 Start out with a walk in the park or a trip to a local playground, then work your way up to bigger outdoor adventures with toddlers and young children as they explore the outdoors.

 Playworld Has All the Early Childhood Playground Equipment Your Community Needs